 Successful higher education professor and administrator.
 Successful leader in world-wide aviation operations and aviation management.
-Twenty-two years experience teaching undergraduate and graduate courses in a doctoral university’s campus and international aeronautical science and aviation management programs.
+Twenty-six years experience teaching undergraduate and graduate courses in a doctoral university’s campus and international aeronautical science and aviation management programs.
 Sixteen years experience as Dean (acting), Associate Dean, and Program Chair, managing the College of Aeronautics and developing curriculum for a Aviation Accreditation Board International (AABI)-accredited, Federal Aviation Administration-approved aeronautical science and aviation management programs.
 Strong in computer applications and instructional technology.

 B.S.
 Auburn University